 - The Department underwent a significant change and transition of the curriculum in 2010-11.
-This lead to a significant reduction of taught modules and an increase in integration. - The Department also moved to a synthetic method of teaching, aiming to integrate theoretical with practical modules.
+This lead to a significant reduction of taught modules. - The Department also moved to a synthetic method of teaching, aiming to integrate theoretical with practical modules.
 This could be a direction to be considered for other modules too, which can be co-taught and shared between theoretical and technical staff. - Despite the problems caused by the insufficient infrastructure and lack of teaching rooms and facilities, staff remains engaged in their work and often interested in new ideas and technologies.